cloudmesh-community/fa19-516-148/project/pi-setup.md

 given to the master node in cloudmesh-inventory (with the examples used earlier in this documentation, that was `pi1`).

-## Example

-We run the following example on the cluster to demonstrate its use

-TODO ... describe

-## Benchmark

-We observe the following benchmark results

-TODO ... describe what the results are
-:o2: network more important

 ## Network issues

 Kubernetes requires each node (master and worker) to have an internet